Skip to Main Content

 Foreign directors

-All but one of the boards in our sample had at least one director with a nationality other than Irish.
-Representation of foreign directors on the ISEQ 20 boards ranged from 0% to 85% with four companies recording more than 50% foreign directors (CRH, Smurfit Kappa, Malin, and Flutter Entertainment).
+All but one of the boards in our sample include at least one director of a nationality other than Irish.
+The representation of foreign directors on the ISEQ 20 demonstrates a significant 0% to 66% range.
+Notably, four companies — FD Technologies, Kenmare Resources, Malin, and Smurfit Westrock — each had more than 60% foreign directors.

 Foreign directors by role